PyVRP/PyVRP/docs/source/dev/contributing.rst

       uv sync --group docs --group examples

-This might take a minute, but only needs to be done once.
 Now make sure everything runs smoothly, by executing the test suite:

 .. code-block:: shell